ppant/ppant.github.io/_posts/2020-04-18-WFH setup and tips.md

 - Follow routine including lunch time, try to utlize this time if possible help in preparing some
   heathly food.
-- Try to make todo for the next day by the end of current day I generally have datewise todo list which I prepare in advance so next morning when I start work I already know which tasks to be picked first, I generally pick the most difficult tasks first which requires deep work, most of the time I assign a time slot mostly of 40mins to that task in that duration I put my phone on silient mode, no browser tab opened or onyl opened opened which are really necssary for that task.
+- Try to make todo for the next day by the end of current day I generally have datewise todo list which I prepare in advance so next morning when I start work I already know which tasks to be picked first, I generally pick the most difficult tasks first which requires deep work, most of the time I assign a time slot mostly of 40 mins to that task in that duration I put my phone on silent mode, no browser tab opened or only opene tabs which are really necssary for that task.
 Idea is to focus fully on task in hand.

 - Trying to pick a activity during conf call
     A lot of time spent during long conference calls so its better to use that time to stretch a bit and do some deep breathing exercises.
 Wiresless headphone are of great help.
 Make sure you charged them well each morning.